wldkperera/Notes/Synapse.md

 With Azure Synapse Link enabled, and the analytical store provision, you are then able to query the analytical store directly from Azure Synapse Analytics, or create a pipeline to copy the contents of the analytical store.

+**Data Warehousing** - The goal of data warehousing is to create a database of historical data that can be retrieved and analyzed to provide useful insight into the organization's operations.